WetSuiteLeiden/command-line-tools/README.md

 # command-line-tools
 A disparate set of command line tools that have found some purpose over the span of this project.

+Most of these are very specific-purpose, and not so generally interesting.
 Some are debug tools.
 Some are specific projects.

 ## XML helpers